redking/dzr-redux-workshop/src/exercises/exercise2.md

 ## Solution

-Switch to the branch `ex2-solution`.
+Switch to the branch `ex2-solution` on GitHub